dawitmek/dawitmek/README.md

 I'm not specialized in anything yet but very interested in full stack development and cyber security.

 Here you will find projects that that I've done in my off-time.
-I'm relatively new to git but adapt quickly as I'm passionate with computer science.
+I'm relatively new to git but adapt quickly as I'm passionate in anything computer science related.